 Back to the 1880s.
 Joseph O got married to a fellow Franco-American, herself the daughter of a Quebec immigrant, likely just after his arrival.
 For all we know, he had been invited to come get married via family and migrant worker networks.
 We do know that the marriage was in the now-defunct St. Joseph’s Church of Cohoes/Waterford — the first church in the area that held mass in French.

 None of Joseph’s own family joined him.
 He was alone.

 Family legend says that after four years of childless marriage, he was despondent.
 After his first daughter was born in 1884 (in their home, as all childbirths were at the time), he ran out into the streets, calling out to all passersby that he had had a child.
 He even dragged a nearby (surprised) policeman into the house to celebrate the event.

-As an only child who never knew his father, as a lone immigrant with only his wife’s family for emotional support, the sense of joy must have been extreme.
+As a lone immigrant with only his wife’s family for emotional support, the sense of joy must have been extreme.
 He could be a father.

 He and his wife Julia Amadelia Mayotte went on to have six children, one of whom (Caroline) became my great-grandmother.
 Her tiny stature (all of 4’10”) and just as short, sharp temper was passed down to my grandmother, Beatrice R Connally, and then to my mother, Linda A Langworthy.

 The need to be proper and that there is a place for everything.
 The insistence that anything within the family stays in the family.
 That each person must be as independent as possible.
 That we all have the right to our own opinions and should never hesitate to express them — these are French-Canadian traits in my family thanks to Joseph Octave Lewis dit Claremont.